nandans-summer-camp/summer-camp/docs/data-warehousing.md

 {% include youtube.html id="T1BsrowQQgA" %}

-(NOTE: The sketchboard PDFs from the lectures can be found in the Github directory: https://github.com/nandans-summer-camp/sketchboard)
+NOTE: The sketchboard PDFs from the lectures can be found in the Github directory: [github.com/nandans-summer-camp/sketchboard](https://github.com/nandans-summer-camp/sketchboard)